XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/NS/README.md

     - `res 11`
 3. Run (using parallelization) using this config file, e.g. `mpirun ./bin/Release/solve initial_ns.info`

 Many things will run differently this time!
-Most noteably are the following:
+Most notably are the following:

 1. Even though the resolution was set to `res 11`, the initial solution is always constructed using `initial_resolution` first.
 Currently the default initial resolution is `res 9`.